alexwlchan/alexwlchan.net/src/_drafts/randline.md

 That gave me an example to follow, but I still wanted to understand why.

 I did some more reading, and I learned that Rust arrays are [indexed with `usize`][indexing].
-It makes sense that a pointer type is used for array indexing, but it's been a while since I used the language with pointers, and so it didn't occur to me.
+It makes sense that a pointer type is used for array indexing, but it's been a while since I used a language with pointers, and so it didn't occur to me.

 [u32]: https://doc.rust-lang.org/std/primitive.u32.html
 [usize]: https://doc.rust-lang.org/std/primitive.usize.html